Interdisciplinary Food Systems Teaching and Learning (IFSTAL)

 Summer school

-IFSTAL is open to all UG and PG RVC students from all courses
+IFSTAL is open to all undergraduate and postgraduate RVC students from all courses

-Participation in IFSTAL career career-enhancing because it provides tangible evidence of skills that are very much in demand by employers, such as systems thinking, teamwork (including interdisciplinary), project work and presentation and communication.
-In addition, IFSTAL provides the opportunity for networking with people from many different areas and disciplines, which is particularly helpful for early-career professionals
+Participation in IFSTAL is career-enhancing because it provides tangible evidence of food systems knowledge and skills that are very much in demand by employers in the food system but also other sectors, such as systems thinking, teamwork (including interdisciplinary), project work and presentation and communication.
+In addition, IFSTAL provides the opportunity for networking with people from many different areas and disciplines, which is particularly helpful in early career professionals

 No fees (A small, nominal fee may apply for participation in the Summer School only)